XTX33/FaithFrontier.org/_cases/njta-v-barber.md

   seeking $5,109.45 in alleged unpaid tolls and administrative fees.
 Devon Tyler Barber, appearing pro se, filed a verified counterclaim asserting that NJTA’s enforcement and fee structure exceed statutory authority and violate constitutional safeguards and the public-trust doctrine.
-The matter is now proceeding under Judge Dean R. Marcolongo’s October 27, 2025 order placing the case on Track 1 and permitting limited discovery.
+The matter is proceeding under Judge Dean R. Marcolongo’s October 27 2025 order placing the case on Track 1 and authorizing limited discovery.

 faith_note: >
   This case examines whether a public authority can lawfully balance revenue